airbytehq/airbyte/airbyte-integrations/bases/base-python/CDK-README.md

    and sent to the Airbyte Destination.
 Depending on how the Source is implemented, this sync can be incremental or a full-refresh.

-Careful reader will realise one of the core concepts discussed here is the __Source__.
+Careful reader will realize one of the core concepts discussed here is the __Source__.

 The Source contains one or more __Streams__ (or __Airbyte Streams__).
 A __Stream__ is the other concept key to understanding how Airbyte models the data syncing process.
 A __Stream__ models the logical data groups that make